The Bankrate promise

 - A disclosure statement giving the consumer 30 days to dispute the debt.

-When you do receive such letters, hold on to them.
+When you do receive such letters, file them away.
 You can refer to them should a scammer contact you.

 5. You’re asked to pay by prepaid card or money transfer